Moscow Sun Yat-sen University: Origins

 In 1923, Sun Yat-sen, the founder of the KMT, made political overtures to the CCP and the Soviet Union.
 Sun believed that the KMT needed to train more Chinese revolutionaries.
 Of all urges only Lenin delivered military and training aids.

 Sun Yat-sen University officially began its classes on 7 November 1925, the eighth anniversary of the October Revolution.
 The university was set up by splitting the Chinese department from the Communist University of the Toilers of the East, which had about 100 Chinese students enrolled.
-The university was named after Sun out of respect for his contribution to the Chinese Revolution.
+The university was named after Sun out of respect for his contribution to the 1911 Revolution.

 Located at No. 16 Volkhonka Street, in an old and beautiful part of Moscow, about a thirty-minute walk from the Kremlin.
 In Tsarist Russia the main university building, built in the early 19th century, had been Moscow's First Provincial High School.

 Adam Lindner (1902–58; alias Xia Dalin) and Mikhail Borodin, Comintern advisors sent to China, directed the first enrollment of students.
 These students were elites chosen from the membership of both the CCP and KMT.
 The main missions of this university were to educate students in Marxism and Leninism, as well as training cadres for mass movement as qualified Bolsheviks.

 Coursework

 Most of the instructors came from the Soviet Union.
 Among them were old Bolsheviks such as Karl Radek, who was the first president of the university.
 The students came from different classes and backgrounds: some were famous communist revolutionaries or scholars, while others had little education but much experience in communist movements.
 The university grouped these students into different classes according to their education and experience.

 The courses given at the university focused on the basic theories of Marxism and Leninism.
 Students also learned methods of mobilization and propaganda, as well as theoretical and practical military instruction.

-In addition to courses, there were regular presentations on the international communist movements and the Chinese revolution by prominent members from Comintern, the Soviet Union and the CCP.
+In addition to courses, there were regular presentations on the international communist movements and the Chinese Communist Revolution by prominent members from Comintern, the Soviet Union and the CCP.
 Those included Joseph Stalin, Leon Trotsky, Zhang Guotao and Xiang Zhongfa.